 Parents can request unpaid leave to look after their children

-- An employee with at least one year's service is entitled to up to a total of 18 weeks' per child.
+- An employee with at least one year's service is entitled to up to a total of 18 weeks' leave per child.
 The maximum in any one year is 4 weeks (unless you agree to more).

 - They retain all their employment rights during their time off (other than remuneration).